Search for Charmonium(-like) states decaying into the $\Omega^-\bar\Omega^+$ final states

 with the assumption of non-resonance electromagnetic production domination of hadron pairs.
-This assumed that the branching fractions of $\psi(3770)$, $\psi(4040)$, $\psi(4160)$ and $\psi(4415)$ to the $\BB$ final states scale with electronic partial widths when comparing to the $\psi(3686)$ state, {\it e.g.}, one estimates a negligible branching fraction for baryon octuplet and decuplet pairs as summarized in Table~\ref{tab:br}.
+This assumed that the branching fractions of $\psi(3770)$, $\psi(4040)$, $\psi(4160)$, and $\psi(4415)$ to the $\BB$ final states scale with two-electronic partial widths when comparing to the $\psi(3686)$ state, {\it e.g.}, one estimates a negligible branching fraction for baryon octuplet and decuplet pairs as summarized in Table~\ref{tab:br}.

 This means that the contributions of charmonium(-like) resonance decays are negligibly small in all cases, and the effect of charmonium(-like) states can be safely attributed to electromagnetic production.
-However, according to Refs.~\cite{BESIII:2021ccp, BESIII:2023rse}, the resulting branching fractions ${\cal{B}}[\psi(3770)\to\Lambda\bar\Lambda] = 2.4^{+15.0}_{-2.0}(14.4^{+2.7}_{-14.0}) \times 10^{-5} $ and ${\cal{B}}[\psi(3770)\to\Xi^-\bar\Xi^+] = (1.4 \pm 0.4) \times 10^{-4}$, are reported to be larger by at least an order of magnitude than the prediction based on a scaling of the electronic branching fraction values using Eq.~(\ref{BCS_11}).
-This implies that the contribution of charmonium(-like) states needs to be considered when interpreting the experimental data for the $\BB$ production cross section in $e^+e^-$ annihilation.
-Thus, more precise measurements of exclusive cross sections for baryonic final states above the open charm threshold are expired to validate the prediction of the perturbative QCD.
+However, according to refs.~\cite{bib0036,bib0047}, the resulting branching fractions \allowbreak${\cal{B}}[\psi(3770)\to\Lambda\bar\Lambda] = 2.4^{+15.0}_{-2.0}(14.4^{+2.7}_{-14.0}) \times 10^{-5} $ and \allowbreak${\cal{B}}[\psi(3770)$\allowbreak$\to\Xi^-\bar\Xi^+] = (1.4 \pm 0.4) \times 10^{-4}$, are reported to be larger by at least an order of magnitude than the prediction based on a scaling of the two-electronic partial width using Eq. {(\ref{BCS-11})}.
+This implies that the contribution of charmonium(-like) states needs to be considered when interpreting the experimental data for the $\BB$ production cross section in $e^{+}e^{-}$ annihilation, and that these states may not be adequately described within a purely quenched picture.
+Thus, more precise measurements of exclusive cross sections for baryonic final states above the open charm threshold are expected to validate the predictions of perturbative QCD.